mustafar/nh-recipes/content/blog/pav-bhaji/index.md

 Add tomatoes and tomato paste and fry till oil separates.

-Add all the boiled and mashed veggies in the masala and mix well.
+Mix the boiled potatoes and veggies.
+Mash well with a masher and add in the masala and mix well to coat the onion tomatoes mixture.
 Add green chillies to make it spicier (optional)

 Add 1/2 cup water and let it cook for 4-5 mins on a medium flame.